Diabetes and Headaches

 Remember that everyone's situation is unique, so it's crucial to consult with your healthcare team for personalized advice and guidance when managing headaches as a symptom of diabetes.

 Medication dosing may be affected by many factors.
-Check with your health care professional about dosing for your individual situation.
-Side effects can occur.
 Check with your health care professional or read the information provided with your medication for side effect information.